ChesterLZH/Bankruptcy-Exploratory-Data-Analysis-and-prediction-using-Machine-Learning/README.md

 Repository: https://archive.ics.uci.edu/ml/datasets/Taiwanese+Bankruptcy+Prediction

 # <strong>Approach</strong>
-Exploratory data analysis was first used to understand the nature of the data; data distributions and correlations between the data and insolvency risk.
-The results of the analysis were then used to design and tune a Classification Machine Learning Model, tuned with upsampling and hyperparameter tuning.
+Exploratory data analysis was first used to understand the data distributions and correlations between the data and insolvency risk.
+The results of the analysis were then used to design and tune a Classification Machine Learning Model, tuned with upsampling algorithmns and hyperparameter tuning.
 The tuned model was then used to predict the insolvency risk of a few companies.

 # <strong>Conclusion</strong>
 WIP